 Is Stem Cell Therapy Right for Your Child?

 Stem cell therapy for autistic child offers hope.
-Some children can also benefit when using stem cell therapy however parents need to go into deep thought before settling on this therapy.
-Discussing with a doctor is the most ideal technique of coming to a conclusion of what is most appropriate in every child.
+Some children can also benefit when using stem cell therapy; however, parents need to go into deep thought before settling on this therapy.
+Discussing with a doctor is the most ideal technique for coming to a conclusion of what is most appropriate for every child.
 The stem cell therapy alone cannot be sufficient.
-It can be used along with other treatments and activities and in most cases give the best results.
+It can be used along with other treatments and activities, and in most cases gives the best results.

 Conclusion: A Step Toward Progress